tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/dev-ops/AWS/programming_infrastructure.md

   * It’s **updatable**.
 CloudFormation supports updates to your infrastructure.
 It will figure out the parts of the template that have changed and apply those changes as smoothly as possible to your infrastructure.

 - `Parameters`—Parameters are used to customize a template with values, for example, domain name, customer ID, and database password.
 - A `resource` is the smallest block you can describe.
-Example: a network topology, a load balancer, a DNS entry, virtual machines, database, CND, an Elastic IP address, security group, etc
+Example: a network topology, a load balancer, a DNS entry, virtual machines, database, CND, an Elastic IP address, security group, IAM role, etc
-- Outputs—An output is comparable to a parameter, but the other way around.
+- `Outputs`—An output is comparable to a parameter, but the other way around.
 An output returns details about a resource created by the template, for example, the public name of an EC2 instance.

 If you create an infrastructure from a template, CloudFormation calls it a **stack**.
 You can think of template versus stack much like class versus object.
 The template exists only once, whereas many stacks can be created from the same template.

----
+### Parameter

 A parameter has at least a `name` and a `type`.
 We encourage you to add a `description` as well, as shown in the next listing.